 The best interest rates and credit card offers are usually offered to those with good credit scores.
-If you find yours is sub-par it may be worth taking some time to build it up.
+If you find yours is sub-par it may be worth taking some time to build your credit score up.

 Don’t worry if you’ve never had a credit card before.
 There’s a number of ways you can improve your score without drawing credit.
 Registering to vote, making any repayments in a timely manner, or cutting financial links to others for example.Looking for more ways to improve your credit score?

-How can I negotiate a lower interest rate with my own provider?
+How can I negotiate a lower interest rate with my own credit card provider?

 - If you have multiple credit cards with the same provider, start with your oldest card first.
 Credit card issuers are more likely to reward the loyalty of a good customer.

 - Be prepared for the conversation you’re about to have with customer service.
 Assess your personal finances, and arm yourself with information.
 It’ll stand you in good stead should you get asked any jargon-based questions.

 - It’s also worth doing some competitor research before you pick up the phone to your card issuer.
 If you’re equipped with deals from competing providers, you may be able to leverage this to your advantage.
 They’ll likely offer you a matching rate.
 Maybe even a lower one.